Start9Labs/docs/src/service-guides/lightning/cln/alby-extension.md

-# LND - Alby
+# Core Lightning - Alby Browser Extension

 Alby is a browser extension that can be connected to your lightning node a number of ways.
-This guide will go over direct connections between Alby and your **LND** node.
+This guide will go over direct connections between Alby and your **Core Lightning** node.

 If you'd like to connect via [LNbits](https://marketplace.start9.com/marketplace/lnbits) which allows allocation of funds, please see [this guide](../lnbits.md).